arcade2d

 #

-Removes a component from the host object.
+Removes a component from the host object and returns it, so callers can keep inspecting the detached component (or move it to another host).
 Care should be taken when manually removing components, as methods like getComponent() will throw if components do not exist.
-Removal is idempotent and will do nothing if the component does not exist i.e. was already removed, or never existed.
+Removal is idempotent: removing a key that does not exist (already removed, or never present) is a no-op that returns null.

 Parameters